BrushlessPower/SBUS2-Telemetry/README.md

   - See #defines in the example Sketch -> #define TEMPRATURE_SLOT   1
   - Set Slot1 (Inactive) to Temp125 Sensor
   - Do the same with all other Sensors defined in the Example Sketch
-- Now build up you Arduino Hardware
+- Build up you Arduino Hardware with Atmega328P
   - Build your Inverter Circuit
   - Flash the Sktech -> On Arduino Pro Mini you must flash without attached Inverter!
   - Attach The Inverter to RX and TX on the Arduino Board
   - Attach the Inverter to SBUS2 Port on your Receiver
+- Build up you Arduino Hardware with ESP32
+  - Place 1k between your RX1 and TX1 Pins
+  - Attach the SBUS2 Port to RX1 Pin
+  - Flash the Sktech
 - Power up
   - You can power your Futaba Receiver from Arduino (5V)
   - Or you power your Arduino from Futaba Receiver (BEC)